IE-GAN: An Improved Evolutionary Generative Adversarial Network Using a New Fitness Function and a Generic Crossover

-There are two questions on the selection of the next generation parents: whether the mutation individuals are still candidates?
-And whether the current parents are candidates?

-For the former question, we have experimentally demonstrated that only using crossover offspring will not bring significant gains, and doing so does not reduce the computational complexity.
+There are two {issues related to} the selection of the next generation {of} parents: whether {or not} the mutation individuals are still candidates{, a}nd whether {or not} the current parents are candidates{.} For the former {issue}, we have experimentally demonstrated that only using crossover offspring will not bring significant gains, and doing so does not reduce the computational complexity.
 Therefore, mutation offspring should not be excluded from selection.

-As for the latter issue, existing studies use updated discriminators to re-evaluate current parents and treat them as parent candidates for the next generation \cite{DBLP:journals/corr/abs-2008-09388,DBLP:conf/gecco/BaiolettiCBP20}.
-Experiments on our framework show that this strategy enhances training stability.
-But it will slow down convergence, drag down the final result and increase computational effort.
-So we do not consider transferring the current parents to the next generation.
+As for the latter issue, existing studies use updated discriminators to re-evaluate current parents and treat them as parent candidates for the next generation \cite{DBLP:journals/tec/ChenWXYPCD21,DBLP:conf/gecco/BaiolettiCBP20}.
+Experiments on our framework show that this strategy enhances {the} training stability. {However,} it will slow down convergence, {negatively affect the final result,} and increase {the} computational effort. {Therefore,} we do not consider transferring the current parents to the next generation.